karayabin/universe-snapshot/README.md

 Installation
 -----------------

-First, install the universe.
+First, clone (or download) the universe where you want.

-You can either install it once per machine, or install it on a per application basis.

 ```bash
 cd /path/to/where/you/want/to/install
 git clone https://github.com/karayabin/universe-snapshot.git
 ```

-These commands will create a universe-snapshots directory with the following structure:
+You will end up with a universe-snapshots directory with the following structure:

 - universe-snapshots/